codefellows/android-imageview-scaletypes-demo/README.md

 This app shows off all the different possible values for the `scaleType` attribute on an `ImageView`.

+Notice that setting `adjustViewBounds` to `true` eliminates extra padding that appears above or below images for certain scale types.
+(Note: the app actually restarts when `adjustViewBounds` is toggled to `false` because it must reset the `ImageView` to a clean slate.)

 For a quick visual reference refer to this webpage which shows off the scale types similarly: <https://robots.thoughtbot.com/android-imageview-scaletype-a-visual-guide>